zeta1999/gRPC-cache/readme.md

 - Run this command `make run-k8s-server`

 This will create all the required resources needed to run your `grpc server`.

-#### Host setup

- Make sure all resources are ready before running the below command to get your IP for ingress.

-`kubectl get ingress grpc-cache -o jsonpath='{.status.loadBalancer.ingress[0].ip}'`
-> 192.168.64.3

-You will have a diffrent output.
-You need this to add to your `/etc/hosts`.
-Add the above IP to your `/etc/hosts` to map to your ingress host.

-`192.168.64.3 grpc-cache.example.com`
-> 192.168.64.3 will be different for you.

-Now you can easily test it using [grpcurl](https://github.com/fullstorydev/grpcurl).
+You will be asked for passowrd once, to enter ingress address to host mapping automatically to `/etc/hosts`

 #### Example